NimaSamadi007/OpenVINO-test/docs/optimization-guide.md

     If accuracy drop is still high and unacceptable, the only option is to use NNCF.

 + **NNCF:**
+    NNCF stands for Neural Network Compression Framework.
+It's a part of OpenVINO toolkit and is used to compress and quantize models.
+Unlike POT, it's used while training the model.
+Currently it's supported by PyTorch and TensorFlow.

+    To use it you have to build a training pipeline for your model.
+This method is not covered in this doc as we are interested in post training optimization methods.
+However, you can refer to [this doc](https://docs.openvino.ai/latest/tmo_introduction.html) for more information.

 ### Runtime Optimization